McCoy Manufacturing was a small American toy train producer based in

 1966 and 1981 and then between 1988 and 1998, McCoy manufactured a series of freight cars for the various divisions

-and chapters of TCA that hosted National conventions.
-From 1982 to 1987 they made a series of 6 different passenger
+and chapters of TCA that hosted the National conventions each year.
+From 1982 to 1987 they made a series of 6 different

-created several one-of-a-kind pieces for the TCA that were given away as door prizes at conventions.
-These
+for $9.25 postpaid.
+McCoy also created several one-of-a-kind pieces for the TCA that were given away as door prizes at

 Bob McCoy, the company founder,